naidaire/lesson17_NLP/README.md

 ---

 ### Installation Notes
 To procede through the lesson, first install `TextBlob` as explained below.
 We tend to prefer Anaconda-based installations, since they tend to be tested with our other Anaconda packages.
 However, in this case TextBlob is not available on some platforms with Anaconda (e.g. Win64).

-**To install textblob run:**
+To install textblob:

-> `conda install -c https://conda.anaconda.org/sloria textblob`
+1. `conda install -c https://conda.anaconda.org/sloria textblob`

 **Or:**

-> `pip install textblob`
+1. `pip install textblob`

-> `python -m textblob.download_corpora lite`
+2. `python -m textblob.download_corpora lite`

 ---